-- Smoking cessation therapy consists of certain prescription and non-prescription agents. - Some smoking cessation therapies may be used together.
-Professional judgment should be exercised when dispensing multiple smoking cessation products. - For all smoking cessation products, the beneficiary must have an order.
-A prescription is the terminology for an order of a prescription product.
-A fiscal order refers to an order, which looks just like a prescription written on a prescription blank, for an over-the-counter product. - NYS Medicaid reimburses for over-the-counter nicotine patches.
-Prescription nicotine patches are not covered.
+- Smoking cessation therapy consists of certain prescription and non-prescription agents. - > Some smoking cessation therapies may be used together.
+Professional judgment should be exercised when dispensing multiple smoking cessation products. - For all smoking cessation products, the beneficiary must have a prescription or fiscal order. - NY Medicaid reimburses for over-the-counter nicotine patches included on the Medicaid List of Reimbursable Drugs.